 Credit lines are revolving accounts similar to credit cards, and are comparable to other types of funding like installment loans.
 Oftentimes, lines of credit are unsecured, much the same as credit cards are.
-There are some credit lines which are secured, and as a result easier to qualify for
+There are some credit lines which are secured, and as a result easier to qualify for.

-Credit lines are the most routinely sought after loan type in the business world despite the fact that they are very popular, legitimate credit lines are rare, and challenging to find.
-Many are also very hard to get approved for calling for good credit, good time in business, and good financials.
+Credit lines are the most routinely sought after loan type in the business world.
+So this is despite the fact that they are very popular, legitimate credit lines are rare, and challenging to find.
+Many are also very hard to get approval for calling for good credit, good time in business, and good financials.

 This is due to the fact that SBA covers as much as 90% of the loan in the case of default.
-These credit lines are the most challenging to get approved for because you must qualify with SBA and the bank.
+These credit lines are the most challenging to get approval for because you must qualify with SBA and the bank.

 There are two main forms of SBA loans you can generally get.
 One kind is called CAPLines.
 There are really five forms of CAPLines that can work for your business.

 You can also get a lesser loan amount faster using the SBA Express program.
 Many of these programs offer BOTH loans and revolving lines of credit.

-Seasonal Line: This one advances against expected inventory and accounts receivables.
-It was created in order to help seasonal businesses.
+This one advances against expected inventory and accounts receivables.
+It was made in order to help seasonal businesses.
 Loan or revolving are offered.

-Standard Asset-Based Line: For businesses unable to meet credit standards associated with long-term credit.
+For businesses unable to meet credit standards associated with long-term credit.
 Financing for cyclical growth, recurrent and/or short-term needs.
 Repayment results from converting short-term assets into cash.

-Small Asset-Based Line: This asset-based revolving line of credit of right up to $200,000.
+This asset-based revolving line of credit of right up to $200,000.
 This line works like a standard asset-based line except that some of the more stringent servicing requirements are foregone, providing the business can regularly show repayment capability from capital for the total.

-To get approved you’ll need good personal and biz credit.
+To get approval you’ll need good personal and biz credit.
 Plus the SBA states you must not have any blemishes on your report.
 You will need good bank credit; an acceptable bank score demands you have at least $10,000 in your account over the very last 90 days.

-To get approved you’ll need account receivables, but just if you have them.
+To get approval you’ll need account receivables, but just if you have them.
 As for the collateral to make up for the risk, generally all business assets will be taken as collateral, and some personal assets including your residence.
 It’s not unusual to need collateral equal to 50% or more of the loan amount.
 You also need articles of incorporation, business licenses, and contracts with all third parties, and your lease.

 Private investors and alternative lenders also grant credit lines.
-These are less complicated to get approved for than conventional SBA loans.
+These are less complicated to get approval for than conventional SBA loans.
 They also necessitate much less documentation for approval.
 These alternative SBA credit lines typically call for good personal credit for approval.